7th Infantry Division (United Kingdom): Peninsular War

-Militia brigade (attached 1814, but arrived after the Peninsular War had drawn to a close) (Note: The 1st battalion was largely drawn from the Royal Buckinghamshire Militia (King's Own), but also contained detachments from the Northampton, Wilshire, Worcester, and the 1st and 2nd Surrey Militias.
+Militia brigade (attached 1814, but arrived after the Peninsular War had drawn to a close) (Note: The 1st battalion was largely drawn from the Royal Buckinghamshire Militia (King's Own), but also contained detachments from the Northampton, Wiltshire, Worcester, and the 1st and 2nd Surrey Militias.
 The 2nd Battalion drew from the Royal West Middlesex Militia, and the third from the Royal Denbigh Rifles.)